This blog may contain affiliate links. Read our disclosure policy for more info.

 - No main highways or thoroughfares, so traffic is stop-and-go and can be bad.

-- $$ The Listel Hotel Vancouver: This mid-range hotel is a perfect option if you want to be in the middle of all the action.
+The Listel Hotel Vancouver is a mid-range hotel and a perfect option if you want to be in the middle of all the action.
 It’s located on Robson Street, which is famous for both common retail and luxury shopping.
 There is an on-site restaurant and is a short walk to major attractions like Stanley Park or the Vancouver Art Gallery.
-Prices are around $200 CAD/night.
+Prices are around $250 CAD per night.

 Stay in Coal Harbour for views of the mountains while watching the bustling marina.